leonguyen52/sprout-track/scripts/demo-generation-README.md

 - Creates a demo family with slug "demo"
 - Single caretaker with login ID "01" and PIN "111111"
 - Extracts sleep, feed, and diaper logs from an existing family
-- Uses a random 30-day period from April-June 2025
+- Uses 30 random days from March-June 2025, mapped to the last 30 actual days
+- Ensures today's entries are at least 1 hour old
 - Generates randomized names for family members
 - Creates random bath logs and notes similar to test data generation
 - Records generation metadata in DemoTracker table